Leon E. Salomon

-General Leon Edward Salomon (born 27 April 1936) is a retired United States Army general who served as Chief of Ordnance of the United States Army from 1986 to 1988.
+General Leon Edward Salomon (27 April 1936 – 14 July 2023) was a United States Army general who served as Chief of Ordnance of the United States Army from 1986 to 1988.

 Early life and education

 Salomon was born in Chicago, Illinois, on 27 April 1936 and was drafted into the Army on 18 June 1958.
 On completion of Infantry Officer Candidate School, he was commissioned a second lieutenant on 24 June 1959.
 Salomon has Bachelor of Science degree in chemistry and biology from the University of Florida in 1958 and a Master of Science degree in logistics management from the United States Air Force Institute of Technology in 1971.
 His military education includes the Chemical Officer Advanced Course, the United States Army Command and General Staff College, and the Industrial College of the Armed Forces.